timothyandrews/DCVAE_Climate/README.md

 # DCVAE-Climate
-A Machine-Learning Climate Model based on a Deep Convolutional Variational AutoEncoder
+A Machine-Learning Climate Model based on a Deep Convolutional Variational AutoEncoder, used in ML Hackathon May 2024